tradex-app/TradeX-chart/src/docs/src/content/docs/reference/02_configuration.md

 chart.state.export(key)
 ```

-More information the chart data state are found in the [state](../state) documentation.
+More information the chart data state are found in the [state documentation](../state) .

 ## Range